Animal Morality and Earthly Ecotopias

 One might suppose, that since virtually all creatures have their consciousness imposed upon them from outside, that they are inferior to man, who is the only creature to develop a highly qualiadelic, inner landscape.
 Homo sapiens, after all, has a mind, ideas, language, and morality.
 But that is not at all the truth.

 Animals are favored with being highly in tune with their outer landscapes, and with the ecosystems which balance their precious resources.
 It might be argued that, because of this, they have a higher morality than any human being.
-Animals and plants use what they need, and no more.
+Animals and plants use what they need, and no more (yes, they do take more when it is in season, but not enough to decimate another species).
 In addition, I imagine they have some sense (which we have lost) that death, when it is inevitable, is nothing more than a giving back, just another phase in the cycle of nature.

 People, quite to the contrary, are out of tune with their landscapes, and we pay absolutely no attention to ecosystems.
 We rape the planet in every possible way, and we manufacture religions and philosophies to justify, and to forgive, our sinful selves.
 Guilty as charged.